it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 ### P2.10 Perform security service architectural maturity review

 Apply the security service architectural maturity rubric and assign a score to each identified security service.

+> For more information please see [Security Service Architectural Maturity](../MaturityIndexes/Security_Services_Architectural_Maturity_Index.md)

 ### P2.11 Perform security service gap analysis

 Analyze the architecture and identify if any sensitive interface(s) are not protected by a security service.
 This could be due to a missing or incorrectly configured security service.

 ### P2.14 Record unmitigated threats